Afflicted (film): Plot

-Clif correctly deduces that Derek has contracted vampirism, but researching it online proves unhelpful.
-Derek first tries drinking blood obtained from a butcher, and then kills and drinks the blood from someone's pet piglet, only to vomit out the blood on both occasions.
-Realizing that Derek needs human blood, he and Clif attempt to rob an ambulance, which proves unsuccessful, and they retreat back to the hotel.
-Derek enters a catatonic state, and Clif decides to cut his own arm to give Derek some human blood, but discovers that Derek has escaped.
-Clif attempts to find him, only to be ambushed and killed by the completely inhuman Derek.
-Upon regaining his senses and realizing that he has killed his friend, Derek shoots himself in the head with a shotgun.
-Shortly after, however, Derek's head heals with only slight scarring, and he is faced with the fact that he cannot die or be killed.
+Derek tries drinking blood obtained from a butcher, then kills and drinks the blood of a piglet, only to vomit on both occasions.
+He and Clif attempt to rob an ambulance for human blood, but are unsuccessful.
+Derek enters a catatonic state.
+Clif decides to cut his own arm to give Derek blood, but Derek escapes.

+Clif searches for and is killed by the now completely inhuman Derek.
+Derek regains his senses, realizes what he has done and shoots himself in the head with a shotgun.
+However, his head heals with only slight scarring.
+Interpol agents arrive to arrest Derek, forcing him to escape with Clif's camera bag.

-Soon after, Interpol agents attempt to take Derek into custody, forcing him to escape in daylight, carrying only Clif's camera bag.
-He manages to get back to France and hides in an abandoned warehouse in Paris.
-Reviewing the footage of his meeting with Audrey, he realizes that her cell phone might be at the hotel where she bit him.
-After retrieving the cell phone, Derek texts every one of the numbers on the contact list in order to try and lure someone to him.
-Eventually, he gets a reply from an unknown man offering to meet in person; Derek hides and tails him back to a squalid building.
-In the man's apartment, he finds a bloodstained saw and photographs, one of them showing an old black and white photograph of Audrey.
-Suddenly the man ambushes Derek from behind, but his superior strength enables him to overpower and restrain his attacker.
-The man is revealed to be Maurice, an acquaintance of Audrey's who is bitter that Audrey turned Derek into a vampire but left him human.
-Derek sets up a live-stream camera showing Maurice tied up, in order to draw Audrey in.
-Maurice nevertheless warns Derek to leave before Audrey arrives and kills him.
-Suddenly, however, the apartment is stormed by the GIGN and Derek is shot to near-death before entering a frenzy state.
-After slaughtering the whole squad, Derek escapes once again.
+Derek hides in an abandoned warehouse in Paris.
+Reviewing the footage of his meeting with Audrey, he realizes that her phone might be at the hotel where she bit him.
+He retrieves the phone and texts every number in the contact list, to lure someone to him.
+He gets a reply from someone named Maurice offering to meet in person.
+Derek hides and tails Maurice to a squalid building.

+In Maurice's apartment, Derek finds a bloodstained saw and an old black and white photograph of Audrey.
+Maurice attacks Derek from behind, but is overpowered and restrained.
+Maurice knows Audrey and is bitter that she left him human but turned Derek into a vampire.
+Derek sets up a live-stream of Maurice tied up to lure Audrey.
+GIGN storms the apartment, and Derek is shot to near-death before entering a frenzied state.
+He slaughters the whole squad and escapes.